-By Mark Anderson.
-Last Updated 24th May 2021.
+By Jo Jeffries.
+Last Updated 21st December 2021.
 Welcome to our guide on domestic violence claims and domestic abuse claims.
+For those looking to make domestic violence compensation claims, we offer our support.
 Domestic violence and abuse are never acceptable, and they can take many forms.
-At the time of writing, the United Kingdom is currently experiencing a lockdown to prevent the spread of COVID-19 (Coronavirus), where the public is required to stay in their homes to prevent the spread of Coronavirus and support the NHS.
+During 2020-21 the United Kingdom experienced lockdowns to prevent the spread of COVID-19 (Coronavirus), where the public is required to stay in their homes to prevent the spread of Coronavirus and support the NHS.

 Unfortunately, domestic violence during the Coronavirus pandemic has spiked.
 Newspapers have reported that helpline calls to domestic abuse charity Refuge have spiked by 700% in a single day.
 Calls to a helpline for perpetrators of domestic abuse have increased by 25% after the start of the COVID-19 lockdown began.
 The Government is supporting charities that support and provide shelter for domestic abuse and domestic violence victims, many of which are also being housed in hotel chains.